Will the Cavaliers cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Additional Cavaliers Insights & Trends

-- Cleveland is 5-5 against the spread and 6-4 overall in its last 10 contests.
+- Cleveland has gone 5-5 over its past 10 contests, with a 5-5 record against the spread during that span.

-- The Cavaliers have hit the over in four of their past 10 games.
+- In their past 10 contests, the Cavaliers have hit the over four times.

-- The Cavaliers score an average of 110.5 points per game, just 1.7 more points than the 108.8 the Celtics allow to opponents.
+- The Cavaliers score only 1.6 more points per game (110.6) than the Celtics allow their opponents to score (109).

 Bet on this or any NBA matchup at BetMGM